 Which Style Should Nursing Students Use?

 Because nurses rely on scientific terms and information, professionals in the field usually use APA style.
-Regardless of the purpose and specific genre of a nurse’s text, they should always strive for concise, objective, and evidenced-based writing.
-Nursing students can expect to learn APA style as soon as they enroll in a major course.
-However, they should also prepare to learn other styles as part of their academic training.
+Regardless of the purpose and specific genre of your text, you should always strive for concise, objective, and evidenced-based writing.
+You can expect to learn APA style as soon as you enroll in a major course.
+However, you should also prepare to learn other styles as part of your academic training.
 For example, freshman composition classes tend to focus on MLA guidelines.

 Common Writing Mistakes Students Make

 Active and passive voice represent two different ways to present the same piece of information.
 Active voice focuses on the subject performing an action.
 For example, the dog bites the boy.
 This format creates clear, concise, and engaging writing.
 Using active voice, nurses might write, I administered patient care at 11:00.
 Passive voice, on the other hand, focuses on the object of the sentence or the action being performed.
 For example, the boy was bitten by the dog.
 A passive sentence is usually one that contains the verb "to be."
 Using passive voice, you might write, patient care was administered at 11:00.